 JagBASIC programs can be entered in the JagBASIC interpreter.
-The interpreter provides a secure operating environment where programs are restricted from accessing and corrupting the JAGUAR terminal's standard functions.
+The interpreter provides a secure operating environment where programs are restricted from accessing and corrupting the terminal's standard functions.
 Interpreter commands are typed at the "BASIC:" prompt to perform a function.
 With JagBASIC enabled and no programs running, press ESC to get the BASIC: prompt.
-From here, start typing lines of JagBASIC or a JagBASIC command.
+Start typing lines of JagBASIC or a JagBASIC command.
 The interpreter's program and file maintenance commands enable you to: